Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-All parameters are described in the input schema with 100% coverage.
-The description does not add any additional meaning beyond what the schema provides, so baseline score of 3 applies.
+Schema description coverage is 100%, so the input schema already documents all three parameters.
+The description does not add any additional meaning or usage hints beyond what the schema provides.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.